wandb/docs/docs/guides/launch/launch-faqs.md

 ### How can admins restrict what ML engineers have access to modify?
 For example, changing an image tag may be fine but other job settings may not be.

-  Right now, the only permission restriction is that only team admins can create queues.
-We are anticipating (a) expanding that to include also *editing* queue configs and (b) to allow whitelisting of certain config parameters to be editable by non-admins.
-For example the image tag or the memory requirements.
+This can be controlled by [queue config templates](./setup-queue-advanced.md), which expose certain queuefields for non-team-admin users to edit within limits defined by admin users.
+Only team admins can create or edit queues, including defining which fields are exposed and the limits for them.

 ### How does W&B Launch build images?

 The steps taken to build an image vary depending on the source of the job being run, and whether the resource configuration specifies an accelerator base image.